Managing Director, ICT Consultant and Business Advisor

 Responsibilities

-- Complete regular delivery work reliably.
+- Complete regular delivery work reliably and consistently.

-- Manage routine and timing independently.
+- Manage route timing, delivery sequence and routine independently.

-- Meet customer and route expectations.
+- Meet customer and local distribution expectations.

 Outcomes